 Light traveling freely in space does not produce a gravitational field - contrary to most "establishment" thinking.
-Because the "Interval" of light = zero, light has no specific location in spacetime, and hence cannot provide a definite center for such a field.
+Because the "Interval" of light = zero, light has no specific location in spacetime (light is "non-local"), and hence cannot provide a center for such a field.
 Since an uncentered gravitational field violates energy (and symmetry) conservation (including the "Equivalence Principle"), light moving freely in vacuum cannot and does not produce a gravitational field.
 This result is important for theories attempting to unify gravity with the other forces.

 Add your own feedback and questions here: